Jefferson's Dissent in the Matter of HV, No. 06-0005 (Tex. Apr. 11, 2008)

 Her notes reflected the following:

-After reading the first mag warning, I explained that he could ask for an attorney, choose not to make a
+charges.
+After reading the first mag warning, I explained that he could ask for an attorney, choose not to

 Thus, by the end of the exchange, H.V. made it clear that he wanted to speak to law enforcement

-and listened as H.V. subsequently read it aloud.
-He made a single correction—adding the word “shoes” where it
+statement and listened as H.V. subsequently read it aloud.
+He made a single correction—adding the word

-had been omitted—and signed the statement.
-At no time during this process did he unambiguously invoke his
+“shoes” where it had been omitted—and signed the statement.
+At no time during this process did he

 II

-he did not know how to invoke them.
-He urges the Court to examine the “totality of the circumstances,” including
+that he did not know how to invoke them.
+He urges the Court to examine the “totality of the circumstances,”

-his age, when deciding whether his requesting his mother to seek counsel should be construed as his own
+including his age, when deciding whether his requesting his mother to seek counsel should be construed

-request.
-The Court, however, sidesteps the issue, noting only that because it agrees with the court of appeals’
+as his own request.
+The Court, however, sidesteps the issue, noting only that because it agrees with the

-ultimate conclusion, it “need not decide in this case whether the court of appeals erred in considering H.V.’s
+court of appeals’ ultimate conclusion, it “need not decide in this case whether the court of appeals erred in

 While I agree that it is “not entirely clear which rule applies,” ___ S.W.3d at ___, I would hold that a